 The FameXE co-processor provides measures to prevent timing attacks on basic modular function.
-The calculation time of one modular operation depends on the lengths of the operands but not on the value of the operands, with the following exceptions: modular multiplication with reduction. modular inversion and modular division have no constant timing.
-Note that this is due to correction cycles that are needed based on the result.
+The calculation time of one operation depends on the lengths of the operands but not on the value of the operands, with the following exceptions: multiplication with reduction, modular inversion and modular division.
+These three operations have no constant timing due to correction cycles that are needed based on the calculation method.
 In addition special features are included to provide limitations of the capability for the analysis of shape and amplitude of the power consumption.
 Of course the FameXE does not realise an algorithm on its own and algorithm-specific leakage countermeasures have to be added for the FameXE.